hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 tfe-admin list-nodes
 ```

-This command will list the IP addresses of all active nodes in the active/active installation.
-Nodes send a heartbeat
-every 5 seconds to signal that they are active.
-If a heartbeat is not received within 30 seconds, the node is considered
-inactive and removed from this list.
+This command lists the IP addresses of all active nodes in the active/active installation.
+Nodes send a heartbeat every 5 seconds to signal that they are active.
+If Terraform Enterprise does not receive a heartbeat from a node within 30 seconds, it considers the node inactive and removes the node from the list.

 ## Other Supporting Commands